ZephyrusZhang/CS307-Project-2/report/README.md

 ```

 ## 2.8 getNeverSoldProductCount
-find the model which sales is 0 then count the number of them
+Find the model which sales is 0 then count the number of them.
 ```xml
 <select id="getNeverSoldProductCount" resultMap="neverSoldProductCountMap">
         select count(*) as count